This welcome message is dedicated to people who think they have no art talent.

 Remember when you were little and believed you could draw anything?
-You didn’t know horses shouldn’t be purple and roses weren’t striped.
-You drew for the simple pleasure of making marks.
+You didn’t know horses weren’t purple and roses had no stripes.
+You drew pictures for the simple pleasure of making marks.

 Van Gogh said it best:

 “If you hear a voice within you say you cannot paint, then by all means paint and that voice will be silenced.”